Conexiones Ecuador is tentatively scheduled for June 5 to July 3, 2021.

 - 3 credits of Spanish from UNM: Span 301- Food Writing: Identity, Community and Culture in Latin America, offered by Professor Santiago Vaquera-Vasquez

 - 4 credits in Honors: a 1-credit preparatory course taken in the second half of the Spring semester (UHON 399) and the 3-credit UHON 301 Conexiones course, both taught by Professor Marygold Walsh-Dilley

 Santiago Vaquera-Vasquez is an unrepentant border crosser, writer, photographer and academic.
-He is Associate Professor in the Department of Spanish and Portuguese at UNM.
+He is Associate Professor and Chair in the Department of Spanish and Portuguese at UNM.
 His work focuses on the Chicano experience in the US and US/Mexico border cultures.